First-Time Buyer in the UK - What You Need to Know

 Find a Property and Make an Offer

 Search within your confirmed budget using Rightmove, Zoopla, and OnTheMarket.
-View multiple properties before making an offer β€” your first offer should not be your maximum.
-Most properties are sold for less than asking price in a normal market.
+View multiple properties before making an offer.
+Most properties sell for less than asking price in a normal market.
 Make your offer in writing.
 Once accepted, ask the estate agent to take the property off the market.

-Timeline: Weeks to months depending on market conditions
+Weeks to months depending on market conditions

 7